Stormboy717/Data-Synth/README.md

 # Medical Incident Report Generator

-This repository contains three Python scripts for generating medical incident reports and a selection of logo images.
-Each script uses OpenAI's GPT-3 language model to generate a fake medical incident report and saves it as a PDF document.
-The reports include incident details, medical assessment, and a treatment plan.
-The generated PDF reports follow a pamphlet-style design with incident details on top and shaded text boxes for medical assessment and treatment plan side by side.
+This repository contains three Python scripts for generating synthetic data.
+Each script uses OpenAI's GPT-3 language model to generate a fake medical incident report/HSE reports and saves it as a PDF document.
+The generated PDF reports follow a pamphlet-style design.

 ## Scripts